 If you’re curious about the system of justice and want to become a more informed and better citizen, you can pursue a minor in criminal justice at Truman.
 The minor in justice systems complements any major offered at Truman and any career path you choose.

 Pursue Your Passions

-As a justice systems minor, you develop critical-thinking, problem-solving, and presentation skills that can benefit whatever career path you choose.
-Expand your network and join our Pre-Law Club or become a member of our Mock Trial Team to see what the courtroom experience is like.
-Join Lambda Alpha Epsilon and compete in academic, physical agility, crime scene investigations, and marksmanship competitions.
+When you pursue a justice systems minor, you learn about the components of the justice system and the causation of crime.
+Join Truman’s Mock Trial Team to see what the courtroom experience is like.
+Or join Lambda Alpha Epsilon and compete in academic, physical agility, crime scene investigations and marksmanship competitions.

-As a student at Truman, you join a lively community of learners.
-With the small size of our Justice Systems Department, you’ll find it’s easy to make friends who can become great study partners.
+With the small size of our Justice Systems Department, you’ll find it’s easy to make friends with fellow students who share your passion for learning and who become helpful study partners.
 Small class sizes also ensure frequent one-on-one interaction with your professors who are willing to offer advice and guidance.

 The Department of Sociology, Anthropology, and Justice Systems congratulates our colleagues, Dr. Brian Ott and Professor Elizabeth Wiles on their recognition of excellence in academic advising with this year’s William O’Donnell Lee Advising Awards!

 July 7, 2020

 Dr. Anton Daughters, Associate Professor of Anthropology, recently published another volume of “Moquis and Kastiilam Hopis, Spaniards, and the Trauma of History.”
 This volume, the second in a two-part series published by the University of Arizona Press, continues the story of the encounter between the Hopis, who the Spaniards called Moquis, and the Spaniards, who … Read More